rsn8887/Sharp-Bilinear-Shaders/README.md

 - Copy the contents of the included "Copy_To_RetroPie" folder to /opt/retropie/emulators/retroarch/shader/
 - open the RetroPie-Setup menu and choose "Edit RetroPie/RetroArch Configurations"-> "configure basic libretro emulator options"-> "configure default options for all libretro emulators"
 - set "Video Shader Enable" to "True"
-- set "Video Shader File" to "sharp-bilinear-simple.glslp," or "2x-prescale-sharp-bilinear.glslp" depending on your preference.
+- set "Video Shader File" to "sharp-bilinear-xxxxx.glslp," choosing xxxxx depending on your preference.

 Example Images
 --------------